 Hazardous, non-routine tasks will be addressed prior to work being started.
 Specific hazards, protective measures, and any special equipment needed for the job will be covered.
+Examples of non-routine tasks could be confined space entry and possible toxic gas exposure.

-No container of hazardous substances will be released for use unless it is properly labeled and proper PPE has been provided.
+No container of hazardous substances will be released for use unless it is properly labeled and proper personal protective equipment has been provided.

 When a new hazardous material is introduced or discovered on site, site personnel will be given information about this material at the Toolbox Safety Meeting.
 The SSHO is responsible for ensuring that the MSDS for the new chemical or material is available on site.
 The SSHO will ensure that site personnel have access to MSDSs at all times.
-The MSDSs from Bristol and all the subcontractors will be compiled into one book and kept in the Bristol site office along with the training records for this program.
-Section 1.5.4 of the SSHP details hazard communication procedures for the project.
+The MSDSs from Bristol and all the subcontractors will be compiled into one book and kept in the Bristol office trailer, along with the training records for this program.
+The HMI, which lists all products with hazardous ingredients and quantities of products, will be updated on an ongoing basis.